 The Model United Nations at MTSU is part of the Society for International Affairs (SIA).
-The Society meets periodically to discuss global issues and to prepare for future Model UN competitions.
+Ths student club holds meetings to discuss global issues and to prepare for future Model UN competitions.
 All majors are encouraged to participate, and meeting times will be posted ahead of time on the Society's bulletin board outside of room 211 in Peck Hall.
-Interested students are invited to contact SIA faculty adviser Dr. Jon DiCicco, Associate Professor of Political Science and International Relations, at (615) 904-8035 for more information.
+Interested students are invited to contact SIA/MUN faculty adviser Dr. Jon DiCicco, Professor of Political Science and International Relations, for more information.

 Why is it useful to me?

 Anyone who is interested in political science, social studies, international law and international organization, geography, global affairs, or current events will find the Model UN educating, engaging, and fun.
 Among the valuable attributes acquired and honed through active participation in Model UN are debate, research, negotiation, parliamentary procedure, and creative thinking.

 Potential employers as well as graduate and professional schools acknowledge that extracurricular activities can enhance a candidate’s prospects for admission or employment.
 Model UN is particularly attractive for students imagining careers in government, diplomacy, education, the law, and other sectors that value public service, public speaking, collaborative problem-solving, coalition-building, and strategic thinking.